 Rén'ài Road in Taipei with almost no traffic on it, trees tidy on both sides, Taipei 101 rising dead-centre in the distance.
 The city when nobody's looking.

-Canals, bicycles, and the light that made the Dutch painters.
+Travel photography from Amsterdam — canals, bicycles, and the light that made the Dutch painters.

 An abstract sculpture sits in the grass of an Amsterdam park, brick mansion behind, bikes and cars parked along the road.
 The Dutch arrangement: house, bike, art.